kdeldycke/awesome-engineering-team-management/readme.md

 - [Failed #SquadGoals - Spotify doesn't use "the Spotify model" and neither should you](https://www.jeremiahlee.com/posts/failed-squad-goals/) - “Why it didn't work?
 1. Matrix management solved the wrong problem; 2.
 It fixated on team autonomy; 3.
 Collaboration was an assumed competency; 4.
 Mythology became difficult to change”.

+- [Recurring opinions or productive improvements — what agile teams actually discuss in retrospectives](https://link.springer.com/article/10.1007/s10664-016-9464-2) - An 3-years analysis of a team's retrospectives, with dire conclusions: people keep forgetting what they already learned, keep discussing unsolveable problems out of their control, and keep debating opinions based on biased interpretations or incorrect understandings.

 ## Key Performance Indicator (KPI)

 KPIs are a set of quantitative measurements at the team or organizational level, to measure the success of the business.